Quantitative measure equivalence between amenable groups: Introduction

 It is interesting to note that for $p\geq 1$ (and more generally for convex functions $\varphi$), things behave differently, as admitting an $(\LL^p,\LL^p)$ integrable measure equivalence coupling is an equivalence relation.
 This means that balls of radius $0$ for $\alpha$ can be equipped with an ultrametric distance $\beta(\Gamma,\Lambda)$ defined for instance by the infimum of $1/p$ over all $p\geq1$ such that the groups are $\LL^p$ measure equivalent.
 In other words, we can distinguish two scales: a ``large" scale measured by the pseudo distance $\alpha$, and a finer scale, measured by the ultrametric pseudo-distance $\beta$.

-More generally, we will see in \S \ref{sec:compositioncouplings} that if the functions $\varphi$ and $\psi$ are concave, then $(\varphi,\psi)$-integrable measurable equivalence couplings satisfy a natural composition rule, which we may view as analogous to a ``triangle inequality".
-Moreover, as for the case of $\LL^p$ integrability, we shall see that for functions that grow faster than linear, e.g.\ $t\to t^p$ for $p\geq 1$, or $t\to \exp (t^a)$ for $a>0$, one has to adopt a different point of view.
-Indeed, a stronger version of the integrability condition is required (which is automatic for $\LL^p$) in order for them to be well-behaved under composition.
-Actually under this stronger condition, we also get a stronger conclusion, which is analogous to an ultrametric property.
+More generally, we will see in Section \ref{sec:compositioncouplings} that if the functions $\varphi$ and $\psi$ are concave, then $(\varphi,\psi)$-integrable measurable equivalence couplings satisfy a natural composition rule, which we may view as analogous to a ``triangle inequality".
+By contrast, for functions that grow faster than any polynomial, e.g.\ $t\to \exp (t^a)$ for $a>0$, there is no clear composition rule.
+This led us to introduce a stronger version of the integrability condition (which is automatic for $\LL^p$) to make it well-behaved under composition: see Definition \ref{def:strong}.
+As in the $L^p$ case discussed above, we then obtain a composition rule that is analogous to an ``ultrametric inequality" when the functions are at least linear.

 As a matter of fact, these composition rules are better stated in an even more asymmetric situation, where the measure coupling is no longer a measure {\it equivalence} coupling.
 If we drop on one side the finiteness of the measure of the fundamental domain, we obtain a natural notion of measured subgroup, while if we drop the freeness for one of the actions, we obtain a measurable notion of quotient.
 Combining them, we get a measurable notion of sub-quotient.
 In these situations, an integrability condition only makes sense in one direction, so that we obtain notions of $\varphi$-integrable measurable subgroups, quotients or sub-quotients, which we develop in the next section.
-To see how these notions can be useful, note that Theorem~\ref{thmintroIsop} is a corollary of the monotonicity of the isoperimetric profile under $\LL^1$ measure quotient, while \cref{thmintroIsopregular} involves the notion of $\LL^{\infty}$ measure subgroup.
+To see how these notions can be useful, note that Theorem~\ref{thmintroIsop} is a corollary of the monotonicity of the isoperimetric profile under $\LL^1$ measure quotient, while Theorem \ref{thmintroIsopregular} involves the notion of $\LL^{\infty}$ measure subgroup.